Shuttered Chinese Houston consulate called ‘major hub’ for science and tech espionage worldwide

 After the Trump administration ordered the consulate’s closure, China’s collection efforts visibly changed.
 Georgetown researchers said they observed “only one additional project from the United States” registered by the International Cooperation Department of China’s Ministry of Science and Technology after the Houston consulate’s closure.

+Sen. Marco Rubio, Florida Republican, said Americans cannot be complacent or complicit about Chinese efforts to swipe American innovation indicated in the Georgetown researchers’ report.

+“The report is an important reminder that the operations run out of the Chinese Consulate in Houston were not a one-off,” Mr. Rubio said in a statement.
+“They were part of Beijing’s systematic exploitation of our laws and the openness of our society, an effort that — to one degree or another — reaches into nearly every industry, university and government institution.
+We need to take steps now to protect our country, our companies and our citizens from the Chinese Communist Party’s espionage.”

 The Georgetown researchers’ report sheds new light on claims by the Trump administration that the Houston consulate was at the center of a crucial spying operation that accelerated during the COVID-19 pandemic, when U.S. tech firms were working on vaccine development.

 In July 2020, the Trump administration gave the consulate 72 hours to close, spawning criticism that the move had a political motivation to bolster the perception of President Trump as tough on China ahead of the November election.

 Secretary of State Mike Pompeo said at the time that the Houston site was “a hub of spying and intellectual property theft.”
 Beijing quickly retaliated by ordering the U.S. consulate in the city of Chengdu to close in July 2020.